join us for the first ever acacia moyo safari

 Kenya has handled covid-19 exceptionally well and continues to do so.
 At this point, there are strict curfews controlling evening and night activities.
 Hopefully, these will be lifted by January.
 PLEASE CHECK THE TRAVEL REQUIREMENTS RE COVID FREQUENTLY.
 You may have to produce either a vaccination certificate or a negative test certificate taken 72 hours before travel in both directions.
 These rules may change so keep your eye on them and have your documents ready, just in case.

-SHOULD YOU HAVE ANY QUESTIONS, PLEASE CALL OR TEXT KENNY MANN AT 646 479-5884.
+FOR ALL QUERIES AND TO BOOK YOUR SPOT, PLEASE CALL OR TEXT KENNY MANN AT 646 479-5884.
 This is better than email, which may land in my spam folder.
 I will respond promptly.

 19 ESPIRA COURT, SANTA FE, NM 87508